 For FP&A, financial reporting is a tricky balancing act.

-If you share too many reports, business leaders may give up reading them all together.
+If you share too many financial reports, business leaders may give up reading them all together.
 They are saturated.
 In a study by the American Institute of CPAs and the Chartered Institute of Management Accountants, 32% of C-level executives said more data has made things worse, not better, for decision-making.

 But if you offer bare-bones financial reporting, stakeholders scream for more relevant data and timely information.
 Case in point: That same survey found 70% of C-level executives saying at least one strategic initiative failed in the last three years due to delays in strategic decision-making.